Fly Fishing Frank Church Wilderness

 As we float the Middle Fork we gain spectacular views from the bottom of the canyon, but the headwaters of the tributaries remain hidden from sight.
 When we get an opportunity to hike just a small distance up from the bottom of the river canyon, we get a perspective of how vast and massive these trout fisheries really are.

-Fly Fishing is a great excuse to learn about yourself, your friends, strangers, and new places.
+Fly fishing in Idaho is a great excuse to learn about yourself, your friends, strangers, and new places.
 Countless trails, scrambles, swims, and tight lines are just waiting out there…and all in the name of fly fishing!

 Each tributary has its own distinct vibe which is defined by the particular section of Idaho Batholith which it has whittled over last 6 million years.
 And each with its own human history as well.